jerryhgladinet/docs/user_droid/source/index.rst

 .. image:: _static/2021NewImage003.png

-Enter your User Name and tap "CONTINUE".
+Enter Access Point (if not filled automatically) and your Username and tap “CONTINUE”.

 .. image:: _static/2021NewImage004.png

-On the following screen, enter your Password and tap Done, to log in to your server.
+On the following screen, enter your Password and tap “SIGN IN”, to log in to your server.

 Accessing Folders and Files
 ==============================